laravel/docs/cashier-paddle.md

     <x-paddle-checkout :options="$options" class="w-full" />

-Please consult Paddle's [guide on Inline Checkout](https://developer.paddle.com/guides/how-tos/checkout/inline-checkout) as well as their [Parameter Reference](https://developer.paddle.com/reference/paddle-js/parameters) for further details on available options.
+Please consult Paddle's [guide on Inline Checkout](https://developer.paddle.com/guides/how-tos/checkout/inline-checkout) as well as their [parameter reference](https://developer.paddle.com/reference/paddle-js/parameters) for further details on the inline checkout's available options.

-> {note} If you would like to also use the `passthrough` option when specifying custom options, you should provide a key / value array since Cashier will automatically handle converting the array to a JSON string.
+> {note} If you would like to also use the `passthrough` option when specifying custom options, you should provide a key / value array as its value.
+Cashier will automatically handle converting the array to a JSON string.
 In addition, the `customer_id` passthrough option is reserved for internal Cashier usage.

 <a name="user-identification"></a>
 ### User Identification

-In contrast to Stripe, Paddle users are unique across the whole of Paddle, not unique per Paddle account.
+In contrast to Stripe, Paddle users are unique across all of Paddle, not unique per Paddle account.
 Because of this, Paddle's API's do not currently provide a method to update a user's details such as their email address.
 When generating pay links, Paddle identifies users using the `customer_email` parameter.
 When creating a subscription, Paddle will try to match the user provided email to an existing Paddle user.

 In light of this behavior, there are some important things to keep in mind when using Cashier and Paddle.
 First, you should be aware that even though subscriptions in Cashier are tied to the same application user, **they could be tied to different users within Paddle's internal systems**.
 Secondly, each subscription has its own connected payment method information and could also have different email addresses within Paddle's internal systems (depending on which email was assigned to the user when the subscription was created).

 Therefore, when displaying subscriptions you should always inform the user which email address or payment method information is connected to the subscription on a per-subscription basis.
-Retrieving this information can be done with the following methods on the `Subscription` model:
+Retrieving this information can be done with the following methods provided by the `Laravel\Paddle\Subscription` model:

     $subscription = $user->subscription('default');

-    $customerEmailAddress = $subscription->paddleEmail();
+    $subscription->paddleEmail();
-    $paymentMethod = $subscription->paymentMethod();
+    $subscription->paymentMethod();
-    $cardBrand = $subscription->cardBrand();
+    $subscription->cardBrand();
-    $cardLastFour = $subscription->cardLastFour();
+    $subscription->cardLastFour();
-    $cardExpirationDate = $subscription->cardExpirationDate();
+    $subscription->cardExpirationDate();

 There is currently no way to modify a user's email address through the Paddle API.
 When a user wants to update their email address within Paddle, the only way for them to do so is to contact Paddle customer support.
 When communicating with Paddle, they need to provide the `paddleEmail` value of the subscription to assist Paddle in updating the correct user.